STHEe/STHEe/README.md

         src="http://www.odtecnologia.com.br/img/od_tp.png"
     />
   </a>  <br />
-  Born in Campos Altos, Brasil.
+  Born in Araxá, Brasil.
 Most of school made in Belgium and currently in my last year of college at UNIARAXÁ. <br />
   Focused on using software to make people happy and been helpful for the community.
 </p>